hsc-research/tutorial_genus/README.md

 # Tasks
 ## Task 1 - Starting the tool
 Make sure you can start Genus.
-If your setup is right, typing genus on a terminal will start the tool.
+If your setup is right, typing *genus* on a terminal will start the tool.
 To exit the tool, type exit or press CTRL+C twice.
 If the installation is correct, you will see something like this on the screen:
 ![image](https://user-images.githubusercontent.com/50336652/229764141-250d55b3-77b4-4d17-893f-3603f2c91a6b.png)

 It is also important to make sure you have access to genus documentation.
-Inside the genus terminal, type cdnshelp.
+Inside the genus terminal, type *cdnshelp &*.
 If your setup is properly installed, a new window will open with Cadence's help navigation system.
 It looks like this:

 ![image](https://user-images.githubusercontent.com/50336652/229774697-710f598b-7d57-4f48-9c0d-6020b84b9d8e.png)

+On the top of the image there is a search box.
+You can use it to find specific commands or terms.
+For instance, try searching for the word "clock".
+It will give you thousands of hits.
+You can search for the command "report_clock" and then the search results will be much narrower.

+Can you find the report_clocks documentation page?

 ## Task 2 - Our first synthesis run